Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-future-enhancements-english.rst

 When running on reproducible mode, the arbitrary order enforced on concurrent messages received by a given actor at any given tick can be based on the actual message content, thanks to a hashing function, but in order to resolve the hash collisions we have to take into account the message sender as well.

-Otherwise, when an actor A would be interacting with two instances B1 and B2 of a same class, B1 and B2 could quite possibly send the same message to A at the same tick (ex: ``{setColor,red}``).
+Otherwise, when an actor A would be interacting with two instances B1 and B2 of a same class, B1 and B2 could quite possibly send the same message to A at the same tick (e.g. ``{setColor,red}``).
 Then the content of the messages would be identical, their hash too, and the simulator would not be able to decide on their ordering.

 Thus we need to rely on the sender information to perform a proper sorting of messages, but, unfortunately, if using a load balancer or if not using it but having to run on a changing computing infrastructure, Pid will not be suitable for that, short of being themselves reproducible.